What Is an Amine?

-Industrially, amines are prepared by alkylation of alcohols from ammonia.
+Industrially, amines are prepared by the alkylation of alcohols from ammonia.

 ROH + NH3 → RNH2 + H2O

-Acylation is a process which involves the reaction between the chlorine, anhydride, and an ester.
+Acylation is a process that involves a reaction between chlorine, anhydride, and an ester.
 It is a type of nucleophilic substitution reaction.
 The reaction involves the substitution of the hydrogen atom by an acyl group.

 We will consider the reaction between methenamine and benzoyl chloride which results in the formation of hydrochloric acid and N-methylbenzamide.